Oral Cancer Screening

 Quick Overview

-- Method: We use visual inspection under clinical lighting plus gentle examination of tissues and lymph nodes
+• Method: We use visual inspection under Oral ID technology plus gentle examination of tissues and lymph nodes

 What Happens During Your Screening